 Quite often, people who wear braces notice white spots on their teeth after their braces are removed.
 The reason for this is improper cleaning of teeth around the braces.
 Cleaning teeth thoroughly when you have braces is usually tricky, and in some cases, plaque or food debris may accumulate around the braces and lead to staining.

-The only way to prevent this is brushing and flossing properly around your braces.
-This guide will help you understand how you can maintain good oral hygiene with braces.
+The only way to prevent this is to make sure to brush and floss properly around your braces.

 Enamel hypoplasia is a dental condition where the enamel is thinner than usual.
 It is brought on by inherited traits, nutritional deficiencies, drugs prescribed to the mother before giving birth, preterm births, or tooth trauma.